|SGLT2 Inhibitors, Farxiga, Invokana, Jardiance. Dangerous New Drugs|

-As is the case with all new diabetes drugs, now that the drug is approved, drug company flacks will start saturation bombing family physicians with materials that make it sound like they should put every patient with Type 2 on this wonderful, new drug, which is priced at $8.77 a pill or $263.10 for a monthly supply.
+The manufacturers also claim that they cause weight loss--always a potent selling point for a diabetes drug.
+Most recently, a questionable research study has been the basis of the claim that one of these drugs actually prevents heart attacks.
+The facts are quite different, but drug company flacks are saturation bombing family physicians with materials that make it sound like they should put every patient with Type 2 on this wonderful, new drug, which is priced at $8.77 a pill or $263.10 for a monthly supply.

-The committee of "experts" who reviewed this drug were ambivalent about it because the company's own, [most likely, statistically manipulated], clinical study of patients at especially high risk of cardiovascular disease showed that within the first 30 days, 13 patients taking canagliflozin suffered a major cardiovascular event [mainly strokes and some heart attacks] compared with just one patient taking a placebo.
-After that, the imbalance was reversed, though the drug then caused a slight increase in LDL cholesterol.
+When the first of these drugs, Invokana (canagliflozin), came up for approval, the committee of "experts" who reviewed it were ambivalent about it because the company's own, [most likely, statistically manipulated], clinical study of patients at especially high risk of cardiovascular disease showed that within the first 30 days, 13 patients taking canagliflozin suffered a major cardiovascular event [mainly strokes and some heart attacks] compared with just one patient taking a placebo.
+After that, the imbalance was reversed, though the drug then caused a slight increase in LDL cholesterol. .(Details HERE and HERE)

-However, as the New York Times report notes, " F.D.A. spokeswoman said Friday that the significance of those findings was unclear, and the label of the drug includes no warnings about heart attacks or strokes."
+However, as the New York Times report notes here, " F.D.A. spokeswoman said Friday that the significance of those findings was unclear, and the label of the drug includes no warnings about heart attacks or strokes."

 That means that busy family physicians who are conscientious enough to review the FDA Prescribing Information will have no idea that they may exposing some of their previously stable patients with Type 2 Diabetes to life-altering strokes and heart attacks that will either kill them or ruin their quality of life.